 We come into the world indebted, so to speak, to the Tao.
 Like all debts, failure to discharge one’s obligations to it comes with serious consequences: among them, unhappiness, disorder, and nihilism.
 To be “one” with the Tao—something which seems to be the goal of every religion—is to have the correct attitude towards it; to seek manfully to render to it its due.

-It only takes a moment’s reflection to see that there has never been a culture which did not, in some way, pay homage to the Tao.
+The Tao is ubiquitous.
+It only takes a moment’s reflection to see that there has never been a culture which did not, in some way, pay homage to it.
 In fact, if you compared the moralities of different cultures throughout history, you could probably come up with a pretty accurate representation of objective morality.
 Of course, no one culture is likely to get everything correct, but all in all the picture that emerges ought to be a harmonious one; similar to how an untrained voice is not likely to hit all the correct notes, but a group of such people is always harmonious.

-But it’s important to remember that the Tao’s validity isn’t derived from common consent.
+Nonetheless, it’s important to remember that the Tao’s validity isn’t derived from common consent.
 Its validity cannot be deduced at all.
 The Tao is self-evident; anyone who possesses a clear mind can perceive it for himself.
-Of course, those without clear minds will deny that it exists at all.
+On the other hand, those without clear minds will deny that it exists at all.
 Just as the sun cannot shed its light but to eye that sees it, so too the Tao is not evident but to the mind that perceives it.

 Here is what Lewis has to say:

 From propositions about fact alone no practical conclusion can ever be drawn.
 This will preserve society cannot lead to do this except by the mediation of society ought to be preserved.